berlenzhang/power-outages-project/README.md

 ### Bivariate Data Analysis

-Since our eventual goal is to build a model that predicts the duration of power outages.
-We wanted to analyze what factors have a strong influence on outage duration.
+In order to understand the duration of power outages, we wanted to analyze what factors have a strong correlation on outage duration.

 To observe the relationship between population and outage duration, we created a scatterplot between the `POPULATION` and `OUTAGE.DURATION` columns: